laralove143/sparkle_template/README.md

 See module documentation of the `extract` module for more.

+### Builders

+Builders for components and interaction responses are given by the library, allowing you to create these structs concisely and safely.

+See module documentation of the `builder` module for more.

 ## 🏷️ Versioning

 Since this crate is a third party crate for Twilight, its minor version follows the minor version of Twilight that this